13th-Sammy/library-java/README.md

 - A registerUser() method that takes inputs uid and user name and <br>
 creates User object, then pushes it into UserList HashMap - uid, user. <br>
 - A viewUser() method that takes uid and shows username and books borrowed. <br>
+- A viewAllUsers() method that iterates over UserList and prints all users <br>
+and borrowed Books by calling user object.viewBorrowed(). <br>
 - A issueBook() method which takes in uid and book id, and adds the book id <br>
 with count+1 in BorrowedBooks HashMap of user object with matching uid - by <br>
 calling user object.borrrowBook(bid).
 Updates available copies of book object <br>